OsmarJoseph/karat-card-activity/DESIGN.md

 ---

-## Test Plan

-The write path claims to be idempotent and order-independent, so those are the tests that get written: a duplicate event id producing one row, a transaction arriving before its authorization still showing one item, a stale update failing to regress a newer row, and an unlinked refund subtracting from settled spend.
-They run against Postgres in testcontainers, alongside unit tests for the category mapper, the cursor codec, and money formatting.

----

 ## Appendix A: Implementation Plan

 **Stack:** NestJS 11 and TypeScript, Postgres with Prisma, SSE, React with Vite and visx for charts.